xenify-io/litepaper/README.md

 ## ◽️ Smart Contracts

-  - Self-executing contracts with the terms of the agreement directly written into code, which allows for secure, decentralized, and automated transactions on a blockchain platform.
+  - Self-executing contracts with the terms of the agreement directly written into code, which allows for secure, decentralised, and automated transactions on a blockchain platform.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)